tomkinkoko/echo.py/README.md

 How the script works:

 1. Input domain address
-2. Script will perform nmap, nikto and dirbuster scans.
+2. Script will perform nmap, nikto and gobuster scans.
 It will automaticly do some customization scans and save output to the files.

 Script requries: